If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Pokémon Red and Blue Unused Presents text.png

-While these tiles are used in the Japanese version during the "Game Freak" portion of the intro, they never show up in the localized versions despite still being found in the VRAM.
+While these tiles are used in the Japanese version, during the "Game Freak" intro slide, they are never used in releases outside of Japan.
 The exact same thing also happened back in Red and Blue.

 Title Screen